hyrsh/homelab-rpi/mkdocs/docs/index.md

 # Homelab with RPI 5

-This is a guide to create a homelab using Raspberry Pi 5 SBC's to run a stable Kubernetes cluster with Ceph storage.
+This is a beginner guide to create a homelab using Raspberry Pi 5 SBC's to run a stable Kubernetes cluster with Ceph storage.

 Everything will be publicly usable for everyone.
 Since the topic of Kubernetes kind of exploded since 2016 I wanted to provide a general approach to handle bare-metal installations.